johnfairh/swift-sass/README.md

 However, work is underway to revive the project and it may be that LibSass 4 or [libsass-ng](https://github.com/mgreter/libsass-ng/) emerges as an alternative Sass implementation with the same level of language support as Dart Sass.
-As of summer 2024 this revival effort is showing signs of life but I'm still not holding my breath.
+As of autumn 2025 this revival effort is not showing any signs of life.

 See the experimental [libsass4 branch](https://github.com/johnfairh/swift-sass/tree/libsass4)
 for the current state of development: if LibSass itself manages to get to a